mattdeboard/mattdeboard.net/2012/10/19/how-to-run-windows-service-as-linux-daemon.rst

      stdout_logfile=/home/someuser/mysvc/out.log
      redirect_stderr=true

-3. `sudo service supervisor stop`.
-Wait a beat\ :sup:`3`\ , then run `sudo service supervisor start`.
+3. `sudo service supervisor update`.
+This will reload the config file you edited above.
 4. To confirm that your process started, run `ps aux|grep mono`.
 You should see it in the process list.

 Conclusion
 ==========

 Hope this helps.
 Supervisor has a ton of different options for configuring how a process runs, it's worth it to RTFM.

 Footnotes